AlexeyMatveev686/office-js-api/Word/Api/Methods/CreateRange.md

 ## Example

-This example ctreates a range and sets bold for the first 9 characters.
+This example creates a range and sets bold for the first 9 characters.

 ```javascript
 builder.CreateFile("docx");